New Zealand passport: Incidents

 In 2004, two Israelis, suspected agents working for Mossad, Eli Cara and Uriel Kelman, were convicted and jailed for attempting to obtain New Zealand passports by submitting fraudulent applications.
 A third suspected Mossad agent, Zev William Barkan, who was a former Israeli diplomat based in Europe was involved in stealing the identity of a tetraplegic Auckland resident to obtain a passport fraudulently in his name.
 A year later the Israeli government formally apologised to the New Zealand government for the actions of its citizens.

 In the immediate aftermath of the 2011 Christchurch earthquake, concerns were raised that a group of Israelis may have again been attempting to fraudulently obtain New Zealand passports, but scant evidence of this has been found to date.

 After Ofer Mizrahi, an Israeli national, died after being crushed by falling masonry in a parked van, he was found in possession of more than one foreign passport and the New Zealand government investigated whether he and his companions had links to Mossad.
 There were concerns that the travellers may have been trying to infiltrate the police national computer system to gain access to information which could be used to clone New Zealand passports.

 His surviving travelling companions, Michal Fraidman, Liron Sade and Guy Jordan, met with Israeli officials and left New Zealand within twelve hours of the earthquake.
 After investigations by the police and SIS, Prime Minister Key said that they found Mossad was not involved, and that: "There is, in the view of those agencies, no link between those individuals and Israeli intelligence agencies.
 There was no evidence found to suggest there were anything other than backpackers".

 Visa requirements

-As of 1 February 2020, New Zealand citizens had visa-free or visa on arrival access to 184 countries and territories, ranking the New Zealand passport 8th in terms of travel freedom according to the Henley Passport Index.
+As of July 2023, New Zealand citizens had visa-free or visa on arrival access to 187 countries and territories, ranking the New Zealand passport 5th in terms of travel freedom according to the Henley Passport Index.
 Additionally, Arton Capital's Passport Index ranked the New Zealand passport 6th in the world in terms of travel freedom, with a visa-free score of 162 (tied with Icelandic and Maltese passports), as of 2 December 2018.

 Foreign travel statistics

-According to the statistics these are the numbers of New Zealand visitors to various countries per annum in 2015 (unless otherwise noted):
+The following table shows New Zealand residents re-entering New Zealand during 2023 after an absence of less than 12 months, by the main country visited.